cmbrandt/cxx-fundamentals/2_class_design_special.md

 };
 ```

 For this case, a custom destructor will be required to prevent a potential resource leak.
-In the example below, `delete` is called on the `Resource` pointer in the body of the destructor, releasing any memory associated with it and eliminating any chance of a resource leak.
+Below, `delete` is called on the `Resource` pointer in the body of the custom destructor, releasing any memory associated with it and eliminating any chance of a resource leak.

 After exiting the body of the destructor, the destructor for the `std::string` data member is called, and no action is performed on the `int` data member.